Eliseo Rio Jr.

 Eliseo Mijares Rio Jr. (born October 27, 1944) is a Filipino retired brigadier general and electronics engineer who is the former Undersecretary for Operations of the Philippines' Department of Information and Communications Technology and once headed the department under the Duterte administration from 2017 to 2019 as Officer-in-charge.

 Early life and education

 Eliseo Rio Jr. was born on October 27, 1944, in Tapaz, Capiz.
 He is the son of Estela Mijares and Col. Eliseo D. Rio, Sr., a Filipino soldier and author.

 Rio completed an electronics and communication engineering course at the University of the East in 1966 and electrical engineering at the University of the Philippines in 1967.
-In 1969, he completed a company officer course at the Philippine Army School Center and, in the 1970s to the 1980s, he completed various military courses at various schools and locations.
+In 1969, he completed a company officer course at the Philippine Army School Center.
+During the 1970s to the 1980s, he completed several military courses at various schools and locations.
 He was one of the top notchers (4th place) in the Electronics Engineer (ECE) Licensure Examination conducted in 1971.
 He then completed an electronic industries course at Ateneo de Manila University in April 1983.